orbuluh/fundamental/README.md

-- :thinking: 384.
+- :bulb: 384.
 Shuffle an Array